The naturality of natural deduction: Properties of the Russell-Prawitz translation

 \end{proposition} \begin{proof} Consider an instance of \eqref{gammaorG} in which the derivation ${\D D}$ of $A\vee B$ is {\em closed}.
 Call $\D D'$ and $\mathscr{D}''$ the left-hand side and right-hand side of this instance of \eqref{gammaorG}.
 We show that $\mathscr{D}'=^{\supset2\vee}_{\beta} \mathscr{D}''$.

 Since $\D D$ is closed, it can be $\beta$-reduced into a $\beta$-normal derivation $\D D^{\sharp}$ which (by proposition \ref{closenormintro}) consists of a derivation ${\D D^\sharp}'$ of either $A$ or $B$ to which an application of one of the introduction rules is appended.
-If we assume that the rule applied is $\vee$I$_1$ (the alternative case is similar), the two members of the $\gamma_g$-equation $\beta$-reduce (respectively) to the following derivations:
+If we assume that the rule applied is $\vee$I$_1$ (the alternative case is similar), the two members of the $\gamma_g$-equation $\beta$-reduce (respectively) to the following derivations: \begingroup\makeatletter \f@size{10}\check@mathfonts \endgroup which are clearly $\beta$-equivalent. \end{proof}